mono/md-website/developers/articles/project-templates.md

 The icons should be compiled as embedded resources in your addin.

-MonoDevelop supports retina icons everywhere and to use them in the New Project dialog on a retina device just add a second embedded resource with a filename that @2x just before the file extension.
+MonoDevelop supports retina icons everywhere and to use them in the New Project dialog on a retina device just add a second embedded resource with a filename that has `@2x` just before the file extension.

-- Non-retina resource: platform-other-light-16.png
+- Non-retina resource: `platform-other-light-16.png`
-- Retina resource: platform-other-light-16@2x.png
+- Retina resource: `platform-other-light-16@2x.png`

 The addin.xml file only needs to define the single StockIcon resource.
 MonoDevelop will automatically find and use the retina icon for a retina screen.